MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/delegated-admin.md

 ms.topic: conceptual
-ms.search.keywords: administration, tenant, admin, environment ms.date: 10/18/2022
+ms.search.keywords: administration, tenant, admin, environment ms.date: 11/01/2024
 ms.author: jswymer
 ms.reviewer: jswymer
 ---

-# Delegated Administrator Access to Business Central Online
+# Delegated administrator access to Business Central Online

 As a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] reselling partner, you must set up your employees to work in Partner Center, and you must assign employees to support your customers.
 There are two types of relationships reselling partners can set up with their customers. [*Reseller* relationships](/partner-center/customers/request-a-relationship-with-a-customer) enable the reseller to sell customers [!INCLUDE[prod_short](../developer/includes/prod_short.md)] licenses. [*Granular delegated administration privileges (GDAP)* relationships](/partner-center/customers/gdap-introduction) enable users in the reseller's tenant to access and administer the customer's [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environments as delegated administrator.

-For each relationship type, the partner generates a link in Partner Center that internal Global Administrators in the customer tenant can navigate to to accept the relationship.
-After a customer accepts a partner's request for a GDAP relationship, the partner can assign security groups in their own tenant to one or multiple Entra roles that the customer has accepted as part of the GDAP relationship.
+For each relationship type, the partner generates a link in Partner Center that internal Global Administrators in the customer tenant can navigate to accept the relationship.
+After a customer accepts a partner's request for a GDAP relationship, the partner can assign security groups in their own tenant to one or multiple Microsoft Entra roles that the customer accepted as part of the GDAP relationship.

 To administer [!INCLUDE[prod_short](../developer/includes/prod_short.md)] as delegated administrator, the recommended [least-privileged](/partner-center/gdap-least-privileged-roles-by-task) role to include in your relationship is [Dynamics 365 Business Central Administrator](/entra/identity/role-based-access-control/permissions-reference#dynamics-365-business-central-administrator), which grants access to the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] and environments in the customer tenant.
 Find more information about roles supported by [!INCLUDE[prod_short](../developer/includes/prod_short.md)] and products and services that integrate with [!INCLUDE[prod_short](../developer/includes/prod_short.md)] in [Supported Microsoft Entra roles for access](tenant-admin-center.md#supported-microsoft-entra-roles-for-access).